top of page

 There is a traditional Berber whistle, which is practised by Moroccan women in the medina and during the show.

-The highlight of the show is certainly the fantasia cavalier warcry, also referred to as the tbourida, which features a single row of Moroccan equestrian performance, usually ending the run by shooting at mid-air during the full gallop, as shown below.
+The highlight of the show is certainly the fantasia cavalier warcry, also referred to as the tbourida (ⵜⴱoⵓⵔⵉⴷⴰ), which features a single row or file of Moroccan equestrian performance, usually ending the run by shooting at mid-air during the full gallop, as shown below.
 This performance dates back to the 16th century CE and simulates a succession of military parades based on Arab-Berber rituals.
 Interestingly, each tbourida must be performed by a troupe made up of an odd number of riders and horses, usually 15 or 25.
-The local word tbourida derives from the Arabic word بَارُود (bārūd), meaning 'gunpowder'.
+The local word tbourida derives from the Arabic word 'بَارُود (bārūd)', meaning 'gunpowder'.
 This act alone is a newly enlisted ICH.

 The overall performance also models itself as the moussem, which is a major performance during the annual tribal gathering of social and cultural exchanges.
 The moussem was first held in the 1960s CE, suspended later due to security concern and then resurrected by UNESCO.
-The Arabic word موسيم simply means 'season' and leads to words like monsoon.
+The Arabic word 'موسيم (mawsim)' simply means 'season' and leads to words like monsoon.

 Buy and Do